discrete-notes/discrete-notes.github.io/_posts/2020-09-15-patterns-story-2.md

 *max point-tolerance graphs*, as a variation of [tolerance graphs](https://en.wikipedia.org/wiki/Tolerance_graph).
 They defined it as a model for biology.
-More precisely, they too had the point of view of intervals with points, and these represented segments of DNA, with a special position, for example a suspected deletion.
+More precisely, they too had the point of view of intervals with points, and these represented segments of DNA with a special position, for example a suspected deletion.

 Cantanzaro et al. and Hixon et al. ended up merging the papers.
-It a bit crazy how four completely independent groups studied the same graph class at the same moment (+ it had been studied before).
+It's a bit crazy how four completely independent groups studied the same graph class at the same moment (+ it had been studied before).

 Years later I presented some results about graphs at